fjsousa/fjsousa.github.io/pages/remote-work.md

 Discipline really is your friend in a time like this.
 You might not be able to stop bad news, but you'll always be able to choose what to focus on.

-Those that meditate recognise this as basic mindfulness training.
+Those that meditate recognize this as basic mindfulness training.
 For those that don't I suggest now would be a good time to start.
 I've got experience with Headspace and Waking Up app and I recommend both.
-I've done a full 10 day silent retreat in 2018 and have been meditating regularly every day since.
+I've done a full 10-day silent retreat in 2018 and have been meditating regularly every day since.
 These days I do a mixture of the techniques I learned and the Waking up app.
 I find these to be fundamental tools to handle my daily life, especially in a time of crises.

 ## Postscript